Xiaokang2022/tkintertools-docs/3.0/documents/animation/animations.md

     self,
     *,
     delay: int = 0,
-) -> None: ...
+) -> str | None: ...
 ```
-Start the animation
+Start the animation.

-* `delay`: length of the delay before the animation starts, in milliseconds
+* `delay`: length of the delay before the animation starts

 ### 🟡`stop`